devpuraanjali/AutomationPractise/README.md

 Install Chrome (if you do not have already , the tests are using chromedriver to run the selenium tests)

+Checkout the project using  - git clone https://github.com/devpuraanjali/AutomationPractise cd to the project cd to authentication and do the following

 The tests can be run using the following commands